Why You Need a Garmin RV GPS in 2024

 Garmin Overlander

-Last, but not least, there’s the Garmin Overlander, the most expensive of the lineup ($699.99 at time of writing).
+Last, but not least, there’s the Garmin Overlander, the most robust of the lineup.

 In a word, the Overlander is cool.
 The vast majority of RVers won’t need an RV GPS unit this robust; as the name implies, it’s built for four-wheelers who venture into some tough territory.